EmployeeIssues.comU.S. Employee Rights in Plain English

 Some states have enacted laws that are equivalent to the Federal COBRA and HIPAA laws.
 (State equivalents are sometimes referred to as "mini-COBRA laws" and "mini-HIPAA laws".)
 If your work state has enacted an equivalent law, then your employee rights entitle you to whichever provisions are the most generous under the Federal or state version.

 Although convenient and better than none, COBRA health insurance coverage can be quite expensive.
-Even "group-rate" health insurance is nowhere near cheap and worse, employers typically do not pay partial or full COBRA insurance premiums for former employees, as they often do when providing traditional group health insurance benefits to current employees.
+Even "group rate" health insurance is nowhere near cheap; worse, employers typically do not help to pay the premiums for COBRA health insurance, as they often do for traditional group plans.

-So, before purchasing COBRA insurance through your former employer, you might want to shop around for a better short-term health insurance deal through eHealthInsurance or other more-affordable providers.
-If you can get between jobs with less coverage than you'll have through COBRA, then your savings could be more substantial.
+So, before purchasing COBRA insurance, you might want to shop around for a better short-term health insurance deal through eHealthInsurance or other providers.
+If you can get between jobs with less coverage than you'll have through COBRA, then your savings could be even more substantial.

 If you shop around, be sure to investigate pre-existing condition limitations and other coverage differences compared to your COBRA plan.
 Also investigate your HIPAA portability rights.

-See Health Plans & Benefits at the U.S. Department of Labor's Web site, to conduct further research into your COBRA and HIPAA employee rights.
+See Health Plans & Benefits at the U.S. Department of Labor's Web site to research your COBRA and HIPAA employee rights.
 Consult an attorney for legal advice.

 Ask a Lawyer Online Now